Roque Ferriols: Philosophizing in Filipino

 There were difficulties to begin with.
 After the lord highs had allowed the experimental [sic] classes (I tried to explain: my classes are not experiments, they are for real, my students are usually human beings, never laboratory rats; but the classes were still called experimental), the scheduler failed to schedule them.
 "To give you a chance to pick the best times," with a sinister twitch of the eyelids.
 As a result we had classes during meal times: 7:00 to 8:00 A.M., 12:00 to 1:30 P.M., 6:00 to 7:00 P.M.
 We were tolerated in private, boasted of in public while we made such rules as: one may eat and drink during class, just so he does it quietly—no chicharon or popcorn, no breaking of bottles—for as the soul regales itself it is not just that the body be left out in the cold.
 Class members were volunteers.
 The members of that first year were very game indeed (215-16).
 For Ferriols, in philosophizing in Filipino or in other native language, one is awakened into a particular mode of thinking and living.
 He contends that "each language is a way of being alive that is irreducible...has unrepeatable potentials for seeing and feeling, its very own genius, its own nuance."
 In so doing, Ferriols invites the speaker/knower to creatively explore the potential of one's language to express their deepest experience.

 Critics of the approach point to the practice as unnecessary considering that most educated Filipinos who might be interested in philosophy or in philosophizing spoke, wrote, and read in English.
 There were also concerns surrounding the method for being potentially confusing arising from difficulties in translation.

 Death

-Ferriols died on August 15, 2021, at the age of 96.
+Ferriols died on August 15, 2021, at the age of 96, a day short of his 97th birthday.